• Skip to main content

 These sandwiches are traditionally served on long Italian-style rolls with melted cheese on top.

-Load up your bread with lots of the tender beef, peppers and cheese.
+Load up your bread with lots of the tender beef, peppers and provolone or mozzarella cheese.
 Hot peppers are a must in my opinion.
 You can chose to have the au jus on the side, or dip them completely!

 Luckily, since these shredded italian beef sandwiches are made in the crock pot, they flavor the juice or "au jus" the entire cooking process and it is so rich and savory with no extra steps needed.